-Other Days

-it these two clocks and see what patterns you observe.
-Then answer he following questions.
-P Which hours of the days are you protecting your values and how?
-4 Which hours of the days might require additional planning?
-Willell Hoors or the days might redolle additional planning: O X
+Take a look at these two clocks and see what patterns you observe.
+Then answer the following questions.

+Which hours of the days are you protecting your values and how?

+Which hours of the days might require additional planning?

 Based on the patterns you observe, what do you think might need to happen?